Moe520/NetnationInvoice/README.md

 This is my go-to design pattern for implementing CSV pipelines that need to have multiple customizable steps.
 I encapsulate each in-place operation with a "strategy" and group related strategies together by having an interface for each group.
 Then in process_csv.py I bring in each transform strategy that needs to act on the csv and have them act on it in-place.
-Using in-place strategies minimizes the memory used by the csv by avoid unnecessary copying.
+Using in-place strategies minimizes the memory used by the csv by avoiding unnecessary copying.
 It also allows us to see what the transformed dataframe looks like as it makes its way through the pipeline.